Zombie-220/Fishing/README.md

 ## From author
 I will be glad for any feedback ~~keep the negative one for yourself~~ and help in maintaining the functionality of the application.
 The main fishing script was not added to the release version (for personal, not entirely clear reasons).
+My discord - 3om6n